 Teacher Leaders in Montana History

-The 2022-2023 MHS Teacher Leader in History Fellows include nine returning elementary, middle school, and high school teachers and six new elementary school teachers.
-These teachers are all experienced Montana history classroom teachers.
+The 2023-2024 MHS Teacher Leader in History Fellows include twelve returning elementary, middle school, and high school teachers and six new middle school teachers.
+These teachers are all experienced Montana history classroom teachers (except for one who teaches Crow language and culture).
 They have also received additional training on available Montana history resources and best practices in history education.
 The Teacher Leaders in Montana History are ready to lead by providing one-on-one mentorship and by offering presentations at regional workshops or in-school or in-district PIR trainings within their own districts and in neighboring districts.
 Possible presentation topics include "An Overview of Montana Historical Society Resources," “Integrating Montana History across the Curriculum,” “Teaching Montana History in Fourth Grade,” "Using Visual Thinking Strategies," "Integrating IEFA,” “Hands-on History Footlockers," "Bringing the Montana Historical Society Museum Exhibits into Your Classroom," "Art and History: Plains Indian Pictographic Art," "Teaching with Primary Sources," and more.

 Looking for a presenter?
 Contact a nearby Teacher Leader in History directly, or contact Martha Kohl at the Montana Historical Society for a recommendation of who will best fit your needs.